 Quality of Employment Survey-Updated (QES-UP)

-In February and March of 2022, Professor Schieman partnered with Angus Reid Global to survey a nationally representative sample of 2,015 American workers in the United States.
+In February/March of 2022 and 2023, Professor Schieman partnered with Angus Reid Global to survey two nationally representative samples of American workers in the United States (5,000 in total).
 One objective is to provide a 50-year history from 1970 to the present of trends in the quality of worklife and how it shapes the sense of self and identity, status, and well-being.
+His research revisits some of the classic questions from the 1972/1973 and 1977 Quality of Employment Surveys as well as the Quality of Worklife Module of the General Social Survey.

 American Quality of Work & Economic Life Study (A-QWELS)